flowfree/digitaloceanclient/README.md

 DigitalOcean Client
 ===================
-The unofficial Python wrapper for the DigitalOcean REST API client.
+Unofficial Python wrapper for the DigitalOcean REST API.